MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/attack-surface-reduction.md

 ### Block Office applications from creating executable content

-This rule prevents Office apps, including Word, Excel, and PowerPoint, from creating executable content.
+This rule prevents Office apps, including Word, Excel, and PowerPoint, from creating potentially malicious executable content.

-This rule targets a typical behavior where malware uses Office as a vector to break out of Office and save malicious components to disk, where they persist and survive a computer reboot.
+Malware that abuse Office as a vector may attempt to break out of Office and save malicious components to disk.
+The malicious components saved to disk will survive a computer reboot and persist on the system.
 This rule prevents malicious code from being written to disk.

-This rule was introduced in: Windows 10 1709, Windows Server 1809, Windows Server 2019, Configuration Manager CB 1710
+This rule was introduced in: Windows 10 1709, Windows Server 1809, Windows Server 2019, SCCM CB 1710

 Intune name: Office apps/macros creating executable content

-Configuration Manager name: Block Office applications from creating executable content
+SCCM name: Block Office applications from creating executable content

 GUID: 3B576869-A4EC-4529-8536-B80A7769E899